Skip to Content

 Beginning around 6 months of age,

 your baby begins to feel uneasy when you go away.
+Starting around 9 to 12 months of age, he or she may cry and react strongly when you leave.
 This is called separation anxiety, or separation protest.
 You can help your baby manage

 these emotions by making sure your child is well-rested and well-fed before you

 leave.
 It may also help to distract your baby, such as with a favorite toy.

 A baby goes through so many changes that it can be hard for you to keep up with

 all the things experts say you "should be" doing to promote healthy growth and

 Remember that the best things for your baby are usually the